Honey I shrunk the players.

 ➖ We encountered some confusing gameplay as the result of multiple ghost puzzles.
 We respect Clue Quest for removing these from a game already jampacked with content.
 With a few more tweaks, however, they wouldn’t be so unnecessarily distracting.

 ➕ The puzzle flow was lovely for the majority of the experience.
 The gameplay came together well.

 ➕/➖ One late-game puzzle slowed the pace of gameplay.
 This sequence had a lot going for it in both story and interaction.
 It was an interesting take on the “boss battle” puzzle.
 From a gameplay standpoint, it was a bit too clunky and made the climactic moment drag.

 ➖ ORIGENES fizzled out at the end.
-We were coming off a slower puzzle sequence, but a sense of accomplishment.
+We were coming off a slower puzzle sequence, but with a sense of accomplishment.
 Then, in order to escape, we had to re-enter the shrinking machine and un-shrink ourselves.
-While this made sense narratively, it lacked excitement the second time around.
+While this made narrative sense, it lacked excitement the second time around.

 ❓ We never felt connected to the story or a part of a larger world and its characters.
 While they factored into the puzzling, we weren’t invested in their plight.

 ➕ There was a lot of joy in this game.

 Tips For Visiting